informatics-lab/intake-rolling-zarr/docs/source/quickstart.rst

 Ad-hoc
 ~~~~~~

-After installation, the function ``intake.open_s3_manifest``
+After installation, the function ``intake.intake_rolling_zarr``
 will become available.
-They can be used to open S3 inventory manifests datasets.
+They can be used to open rolling zarr datasets.

 Creating Catalog Entries
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Catalog entries must specify ``driver: s3-manifest``.
+Catalog entries must specify ``driver: rolling_zarr``.

 Using a Catalog